Sirneij/django_svelte_jwt_auth/README.md

 # django_svelte_jwt_auth

-This is the codebase that follows the series of tutorials on building a [FullStack JWT Authentication and Authorization System with Django and SvelteKit ][1].
+This is the codebase that follows the series of tutorials on building a [FullStack JWT Authentication and Authorization System with Django and SvelteKit][1].

+This project was deployed on heroku (backend) and vercel (frontend) and its live version can be accessed [here][2].

 To run this application locally, you need to run both the `backend` and `frontend` projects.
 While the latter has some instructions already for spinning it up, the former can be spinned up following the instructions below.